ziberlit/reactive-rest-api/README.md

 ## Usage

-1. Compile and start the embedded with the Gradle build process:
+1. Compile and start the embedded server with the Gradle build process:
     ```bash
     ./gradlew bootRun
     ```